Code of conduct

 Competition and antitrust laws

-Our employees and business partners shall compete fairly and ethically in the markets and comply with all applicable competition and antitrust laws and regulations.
+Our employees and business partners conduct business in a fair and ethical manner and comply with all applicable competition and antitrust laws and regulations.
 This means, among other things, not engaging in price fixing, market sharing, bid rigging, or customer allocation.

 Anti-bribery and corruption